 The typical causes for wrong circulations of oil refrigerant are:

-- If any part of the system have a lock, the oil/refrigerant circulation will not be correct.
-Special attention must be given to the receiver drier, which has to be replaced after a compressor replacement, expansion valve proper functioning and any other filters of the system as the one of the calibrated orifice.
+- If any part of the system has a lock, the oil/refrigerant circulation will not be correct.
+Special attention must be given to the receiver drier, which has to be replaced after a compressor replacement, expansion valve proper functioning, and any other filters of the system as the one of the calibrated orifice.

 - In the case of a small leak, the refrigerant amount will be decreasing in a slow way.
 It is thought that the compressor is protected from leaks by the pressure sensor.
-Pressure sensor protects the compressor in the case of a quick leak (Eg.: condenser broken in a crash), but it does not protect the compressors in case of a slow leak.
+The pressure sensor protects the compressor in the case of a quick leak (Eg.: the condenser is broken in a crash), but it does not protect the compressors in case of a slow leak.

-Clear yellow colour is the aspect of an oil in normal conditions
+The clear yellow color is the aspect of oil in normal conditions.

-Light grey colour is common in compressors that have run during a short time (very new compressors) due to the surface treatment of compressor internal parts.
-Later on during the A.C. running the oil turns to normal colour.
+The light grey color is common in compressors that have run for a short time (very new compressors) due to the surface treatment of compressor internal parts.
+Later on during the A.C. running the oil turns to normal color.

-Green colour indicates the presence of additives to detect leaks.
-As there are many additives in the market, Sanden cannot guarantee the behavior of the compressor when additives are added to oil.
+The green color indicates the presence of additives to detect leaks.
+As there are many additives in the market, Sanden cannot guarantee the behavior of the compressor when additives are added to the oil.

-Silver colour indicates the presence of medium size metal particles inside the oil.
+The silver color indicates the presence of medium-size metal particles inside the oil.
 The origin is due to compressor internal damage, due to compressor defect or wrong working conditions, such as a liquid compression that creates abnormal efforts.
 The compressor must be replaced.
 A proper clean of the system and replacement of the received drier+ expansion device is needed before proceeding to charge the A.C. system with refrigerant.